Troubleshooting your Development Environment Setup

 npm install node-gyp --global

-2. Rebuild fibers for the system architecture manually:
+1. Rebuild fibers for the ARM64 architecture:

 cd node_modules/fibers